-As expected, we see that more massive planets open gaps more rapidly than low mass planets \citep{LinPapaloizou1986}.
-In consequence, the way the planet is introduced in the disc has a strong influence on the gap opening mass (more precisely on the time at which the $0.1\;\Sigma_{\rm unp}$ threshold is reached).
-To compare with accreting planets, we show on the same figures the time evolution of the masses of the accreting planets.
-The dots and triangles represent the time and mass at which each accreting planet is observed to open a gap (same dots and triangles of figure \ref{gapopeningmass}).
-On the lower panels of figures \ref{time_gap_open_a4} and \ref{time_gap_open_a2} we show the surface density profiles of the non accreting planets at the time and mass used for the gap definition.
-We observe two different behaviors at low and high viscosities that can explain the gap opening masses of our accreting planets (figure \ref{gapopeningmass}): \begin{itemize} \item At low viscosity (figure \ref{time_gap_open_a4}), the gap opening masses of the accreting planets and the one of the fixed mass planets are both inversely proportional to the planet mass ($t \propto q^{-X}$).
-In this case, the gap opening phenomenon is governed by the disc response to the change of mass of the planet.
-Gas accretion only changes the value of the slope compared to the fixed mass planets ($X\simeq-1.47$ for the fixed mass planets and $X\simeq-3.35$ for the accreting planets).
-It means that the process of gas accretion is dominated by the disc response time, i.e. the time needed to the disc to react to a change of planetary mass.
-In this case, when the planet is slowly introduced in the disc, it will open a gap at a lower mass than a planet that is rapidly introduced.
-This explains the behavior seen in figures \ref{time_gap_open_a4} and \ref{gapopeningmass} at low viscosity: slowly accreting planets are slowly changing in mass, resulting in smaller gap opening masses. \item At high viscosity (figure \ref{time_gap_open_a2}), the behavior is completely different.
-The gap opening masses of the fixed mass planets is still inversely proportional to the planet mass ($t \propto q^{-X}$) but the gap opening mass of the accreting planets is proportional to $q$ ($t \propto q^{+X}$).
-In this case, the disc response is fast enough for planetary gas accretion to help carving a deeper gap.
-Gap opening is therefore dominated by gas accretion and not by the disc response time. \end{itemize} The key parameter here is the disc response time to a change of planetary mass.
-A formula for the gap opening time in an inviscid disc has been derived by \cite{LinPapaloizou1986}.
-They find that $\tau_{\rm gap} \propto q^{-2}$.
-As plotted in figures \ref{time_gap_open_a4} and \ref{time_gap_open_a2}, we find $\tau_{\rm gap} \propto q^{-1.47}$ for $\alpha = 10^{-4}$ and $\tau_{\rm gap} \propto q^{-12.81}$ for $\alpha = 2\times10^{-2}$, meaning that at higher viscosity, the gap opening time is more dependent on the planetary mass.
-It is important to mention that the discrepancy between our result and \cite{LinPapaloizou1986} comes from the importance of viscosity in the gap opening process and the definition for the gap opening time.
-Indeed, we define the gap opening mass as the mass needed to create a gap of a certain depth ($\Sigma/\Sigma_{\rm unp} = 0.1$) whereas they define it by equilibrating the forces applied by the planet on the disc and vice versa.
+As expected, we see that more massive planets open gaps more rapidly than low-mass planets \citep{LinPapaloizou1986}.
+In consequence, the way the planet is introduced in the disc has a strong influence on the gap-opening mass (more precisely, on the time at which the $0.1\;\Sigma_{\rm unp}$ threshold is reached).
+To make a comparison with accreting planets, we show, using the same figures, the time evolution of the masses of the accreting planets.
+The dots and triangles represent the time and mass at which each accreting planet is observed to open a gap (same dots and triangles of Fig. \ref{gapopeningmass}).
+On the lower panels of Figs. \ref{time_gap_open_a4} and \ref{time_gap_open_a2}, we show the surface density profiles of the non-accreting planets at the time and mass used for the gap definition.
+We observe two different behaviors at low and high viscosities that can explain the gap-opening masses of our accreting planets (Fig. \ref{gapopeningmass}).
+First, at low viscosity (Fig. \ref{time_gap_open_a4}), the gap-opening masses of the accreting planets and the one of the fixed-mass planets are both inversely proportional to the planet mass ($t \propto q^{-X}$).
+In this case, the gap-opening phenomenon is governed by the disc response to the change in the mass of the planet.
+Gas accretion only changes the value of the slope compared to the fixed-mass planets ($X\simeq-1.47$ for the fixed-mass planets and $X\simeq-3.35$ for the accreting planets).
+This means that the process of gas accretion is dominated by the disc response time, that is, the time needed for the disc to react to a change of planetary mass.
+In this case, when the planet is slowly introduced in the disc, it opens a gap at a lower mass than a planet that is rapidly introduced.
+This explains the behavior seen in Figs. \ref{time_gap_open_a4} and \ref{gapopeningmass} at low viscosity: slowly accreting planets are slowly changing in mass, resulting in smaller gap-opening masses.
+On the other hand, at high viscosity (Fig. \ref{time_gap_open_a2}), the behavior is completely different.
+The gap-opening masses of the fixed-mass planets is still inversely proportional to the planet mass ($t \propto q^{-X}$) but the gap-opening mass of the accreting planets is proportional to $q$ ($t \propto q^{+X}$).
+In this case, the disc response is quick enough for planetary gas accretion to help carve a deeper gap.
+Gap opening is, therefore, dominated by gas accretion and not by the disc response time.